Algebras of Information. An Axiomatic Foundation: Allocations of probability

-Next we turn to the operation of extracting a part of an allocation of probability according to an operator $\epsilon_x$.
-Let $\rho$ be an allocation of probability on an information algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$ and $x \in D$.
-Just as it is possible to extract a part of a piece of information $\psi$ from $\Psi$ with the aid of the operator $\epsilon_x$, it should also be possible to focus the belief represented by the a.o.p~$\rho$ to the information supported by the domain $x$.
+Next we turn to the operation of extracting a part of an allocation of probability in an information algebra relativ to a question $x$.
+More precisely, let $\rho$ be an allocation of probability on an information algebra $(\Phi,\cdot,0,1;E)$ with $E = \{\epsilon_x:x \in Q\}$.
+Just as it is possible to extract a part of a piece of information $\psi$ from $\Phi$ with the aid of the operator $\epsilon_x$, it should also be possible to focus the belief represented by the a.o.p~$\rho$ to the information supported by the domain $x$.
 This means to extract the information related to $x$ from $\rho$.
-Thus, for a $\psi \in \Psi$ consider the beliefs allocated to pieces of information $\phi$ which are supported by $x$ and which entail $\psi$, i.e.\ $\psi \leq \phi = \epsilon_x(\phi)$.
+Thus, for a $\psi \in \Phi$ consider the beliefs allocated to pieces of information $\phi$ which are supported by $x$ and which entail $\psi$, i.e.\ $\psi \leq \phi = \epsilon_x(\phi)$.
 The part of the belief allocated to $\psi$ and relating to the domain $x$, $\epsilon_x(\rho)(\psi)$ must then be at least $\rho(\phi)$,

 In the absence of other information, it seems again, as above, reasonable to define $\epsilon_x(\rho)(\psi)$ to be the least upper bound of all these implied supports,